 Middle Tennessee Operations (February-April 1863)

 Vaught’s Hill (March 20, 1863) – Also called the Battle of Milton, this skirmish took place in Rutherford County, Tennessee.
 During the inactivity following the Battle of Stones River, a Union brigade-sized reconnaissance force, under Colonel Albert S. Hall, left Murfreesboro on March 18.
-Circling to the northeast, Hall encountered Confederate Brigadier General John Hunt Morgan’s cavalry command which caused him to fall back to a position east of Milton.
+Circling to the northeast, Hall encountered Confederate Brigadier General John Hunt Morgan’s cavalry command, which caused him to fall back to Milton’s position east.
 Pursuing Hall, Morgan’s men caught up with him on the morning of the 20th, at Vaught’s Hill.
 Dismounted, Morgan struck at both Union flanks, even to the point of encircling Hall’s hilltop position.
 Hall conducted a perimeter defense and withstood all Confederate attacks, which lasted till after 2:00 pm.
-Morgan continued to bombard the Yankees until 4:30 pm, when he broke off the engagement, after learning that Union reinforcements were en route from Murfreesboro.
+Morgan continued to bombard the Yankees until 4:30 pm when he broke off the engagement after learning that Union reinforcements were en route from Murfreesboro.
 Continuing to strengthen their position in Middle Tennessee, the Union victory resulted in about 62 Union casualties and 373 Confederate casualties.